Elouen-ginat/wikipediamatrix-bench/README.md

 More details can be found in `BenchTest.java`.
 We are expecting to launch `mvn test` and the results will be in `output` folder

 ## Limitations

+One limitation of the actual application is its liimited "knowledge" of HTML.
+In fact, only 9 HTML balise are taken into account by the convertor.
+However, adding new balise is easy.
+Also, nested tables are not quite fully supported.
+The issue is that when two ore more nested tables are on the same row or columns and don't have the same dimensions, empty cells are created to fill the gaps.
+The logical way being that each and every row/col of the first table must correspond to each and every row/col of the second.
+The behaviour was hard to implement but can be added in the `expend()` method of the class `grid`.
+However, in this case, tables sizes can grow exponentialy to the number of nested tables.